PhenomDevel/PhenomRaidTools/README.md

 ### Messages
 For each trigger type you can send multiple messages.
 You have the ability to define more than one target.
 Message consists of the following:
-- targets: A comma separated list of targets e.g. "ALL, HEALER, Phenom"
+- targets: A comma separated list of targets e.g. `ALL, HEALER, Phenom`
 - delay: The delay after which the message should be sent once the trigger condition is met
 - duration: The duration for how long a message should be shown
 - message: The message which will be displayed for the targets
- - %s will be interpolated to the remaining time of the display e.g. "Big DMG inc in %s"
+ - `%s` will be interpolated to the remaining time of the display e.g. `Big DMG inc in %s`
- - source will be interpolated with the source of the occurring event e.g. "source has just cast XY"
+ - `$source` will be interpolated with the source of the occurring event e.g. `source has just cast XY`
- - $target will be interpolated with the target of the occurring event e.g. "XY cast on $target"
+ - `$target` will be interpolated with the target of the occurring event e.g. `XY cast on $target`
 ## Setup
 1. Download the latest release of the addon: [Releases](https://github.com/PhenomDevel/PhenomRaidTools/releases)
 2. Unpack the zip folder